Free and Fast Shipping Free & Fast Shipping

 Countries such as Bangladesh, India and South Africa experience load shedding on a regular basis with Bangladesh experiencing power outage at an average of 249 days per year.
 United States, while uncommon, load shedding also occurs every now and then due to several different reasons like severe weather and sudden equipment failure.
 When this happens, it’s important to know what to do in order to keep its negative impact to a bare minimum.

-Load Shedding Explained
+Load Shedding Meaning

 Load shedding, also known as rolling blackouts, refers to the deliberate shutdown of electric power in a part or parts of a power distribution system, generally to prevent the failure of the entire system when the demand strains the capacity of the system.
 It's a last-resort measure used by an electric utility company to avoid a total blackout of the system.